Here's What Happened at Stormy Daniels's Politics and Prose Talk

 The talk consisted mostly of Quinn asking questions about Daniels’s childhood, career, and experience with Trump, who only took up “two minutes out of her life,” she notes.
 The conversation was candid and riddled with humor.
 In the talk, as in her book, Daniels described the sacrifice she made to save another little girl from sexual assault, the way her mother changed after her father left them, and how she strategized making her career in adult entertainment last.

 Daniels talked a lot about horses and how they changed her life.
 Riding kept her afloat during a traumatic childhood, and it was the risk of losing her horse that led her to forgo college, despite her excellent academic record.
 Maintaining a horse was costly, so she began stripping, which led to her pursuing a pornographic career, which led to her tepid tryst with Trump.
 “That’s what I should’ve called this book,” she jokes.
-“I Did It All For the Horses.”
+“I Did It All for the Horses.”
 (Today, she owns eight.)

 With ten minutes to go, Quinn asked how Daniels got her $130,000 in hush money. (“This is gonna take a lot more than ten minutes,” Daniels jokes.
 “Buy the book, people!”)
-In short, according to Daniels, their affair was leaked to the press by either an old friend or an ex-boyfriend and Daniels took a lie detector test to prove it.
+In short, according to Daniels, their affair was leaked to the press by either an old friend or an ex-boyfriend, and Daniels took a lie detector test to prove it.
 But the story never ran.
-In her account, after Trump was called for his side of the story, she was threatened in a parking lot by a man who allegedly said, “Wouldn’t it be sad if something happened to your little girl’s mother?”
+In her account, after Trump was called for his side of the story, she was threatened in a parking lot by a man who said, “Wouldn’t it be sad if something happened to your little girl’s mother?”
 Daniels, then a new mother, preferred the story to stay silent.
 After an aggressive campaign for her silence—a nondisclosure agreement for $130,000—Daniels said that Michael Cohen began shopping a book that promised to reveal her story, despite her reluctance to go public in the first place.
 “So I’m like, great, not only do I look like a whore, but I look like a cheap whore!”

 Towards the end, Quinn called Daniels “one of the most powerful people in the world” for one reason: “You’re the only person I can think of that Trump is afraid of.”

-“You have turned ethics and values and morals around, upside-down in this country,” Quinn continues.
+“You have turned ethics and values and morals around, upside-down in this country,” Quinn continued.
 “You’re looking at this group of people in the administration whose words don’t have any meaning, and you—Stormy Daniels, the porn star—are the person with ethics and values.”

-And Daniels, with a knowing smirk, responds with “How fucked up is that, yo?”
+And Daniels, with a knowing smirk, responded: “How fucked up is that, yo?”